 This activity meets the National Objective of addressing slums or blight on a spot basis, as described in 24 CFR 570.483(c)(2) and is an eligible activity under Section 105(a)(4) of the Housing and Community Development Act of 1974.
-In the Notice of Violation, dated October 27, 2020, the Building Code Enforcement Official from the Municipality of Anchorage "determined that all mobile homes meet the Dangerous Building definition #15 - Whenever a building or structure, used or intended to be used for dwelling purposes, because of inadequate maintenance, dilapidation, decay, damage, faulty construction or arrangement, inadequate light, air, or sanitation facilities, or otherwise, is determined by the code official to be unsanitary, unfit for human occupancy or in such a condition it is likely to cause sickness or disease."
-A designated partner may implement the Clearance and Demolition Phase of the Forest Park Optional Relocation Program though a Subrecipient Agreement with DCCED.
+In the Notice of Violation, dated October 27, 2020, the Building Code Enforcement Official from Municipality of Anchorage "determined that all mobile homes meet the Dangerous Building definition #15 - Whenever a building or structure, used or intended to be used for dwelling purposes, because of inadequate maintenance, dilapidation, decay, damage, faulty construction or arrangement, inadequate light, air, or sanitation facilities, or otherwise, is determined by the code official to be unsanitary, unfit for human occupancy or in such a condition it is likely to cause sickness or disease."
+A designated partner may implement the Clearance and Demolition Phase of the Forest Park Optional Relocation Program though a subrecipient agreement with DCCED.
 The activity may clear and demolish all 35 earthquake-impacted/damaged manufactured housing units/mobile homes and mitigate any potential environmental liability of the tenants.
 This is a Program direct cost.
 The clearance and demolition activity must be environmentally cleared prior to any work taking place on the site.

 Estimated Outcome: 35 mobile homes.
-Estimated Budget: \$500,000.

-b.
-Indian (Alaska Native) Housing Authority (IHA)/Cook Inlet Housing Authority (CIHA) Affordable Housing Program
+d.
+Cook Inlet Housing Authority (CIHA) Affordable Housing Program

-As previously described in the Needs Assessment, there is a severe housing shortage of affordable housing within the Municipality of Anchorage.
-The State of Alaska intends to award \$4,260,000, as loans or grants, to the Cook Inlet Housing Authority to construct new affordable housing and associated public and private infrastructure for these new affordable housing units and \$1,750,000, as loans or grants, to develop and construct a permanent supportive housing complex within the Municipality of Anchorage.
+As previously described in the Needs Assessment, there is a severe housing shortage of affordable housing within Municipality of Anchorage.
+The State of Alaska intends to award \$4,260,000 to the Cook Inlet Housing Authority to construct new affordable housing and associated public and private infrastructure for these new affordable housing units and \$1,750,000 to develop and construct a permanent supportive housing complex within Municipality of Anchorage.
+In this Substantial Amendment, the State of Alaska intends to award \$2,700,000 to the Cook Inlet Housing Authority to construct new affordable housing units within Municipality of Anchorage and \$3,125,190 to construct new affordable housing units within Matanuska-Susitna Borough.